This is the Professional Version.

 When given daily by injection for an average of 20 mo, synthetic PTH (PTH 1-34; teriparatide) increases bone mass and reduces risk of fractures.
 Patients taking teriparatide should have a creatinine clearance > 35 mL/min.

 Many elderly patients are at risk of falls because of poor coordination, poor vision, muscle weakness, confusion, and use of drugs that cause postural hypotension or alter the sensorium.
 Strengthening exercises may increase stability.
 Educating patients about the risks of falls and fractures, modifying the home environment for safety, and developing individualized programs to increase physical stability and attenuate risk are important for preventing fractures.

-Acute back pain resulting from a vertebral compression fracture should be treated with orthopedic support, analgesics, and (when muscle spasm is prominent) heat and massage (see Rehabilitative Measures for Treatment of Pain and Inflammation).
+Acute back pain resulting from a vertebral compression fracture should be treated with orthopedic support, analgesics, and (when muscle spasm is prominent) heat and massage (see page Rehabilitative Measures for Treatment of Pain and Inflammation).
 Chronic backache may be relieved by an orthopedic garment and exercises to strengthen paravertebral muscles.
 Avoiding heavy lifting can help.
 Bed rest should be minimized, and consistent, carefully designed weight-bearing exercise should be encouraged.

 In some cases, vertebroplasty or kyphoplasty can relieve severe pain due to a new vertebral fragility fracture.
 In vertebroplasty, methyl methacrylate is injected into the vertebral body.
 In kyphoplasty, the vertebral body is first expanded with a balloon then injected with methyl methacrylate.
 These procedures may reduce deformity in the injected vertebrae but do not reduce and may even increase the risk of fractures in adjacent vertebrae.
 Other risks may include rib fractures, cement leakage, and pulmonary edema or MI.
 Further study to determine indications for these procedures is warranted.